greybax/awesome-IT-films/documentary_prebuilt.md

 #### Indie Game: The Movie
 :star: Indie_Game_The_Movie_Score

-> A documentary that follows the journeys of indie game developers as they create games and release those works, and themselves, to the world.
+> Indie Game: The Movie is a documentary that follows the journeys of indie game developers as they create games and release those works, and themselves, to the world.

 ![Indie_Game_The_Movie](../assets/indie_game_the_movie.jpg)
 * Year: 2012